 This is a chronic condition and its characteristics are low bone mass, reduced bone strength and increased risk of bone fracture.
-This is particularly at the wrist, spine, and hip.
+This is, particularly at the wrist, spine, and hip.
 Although fragile bones are not seen as a diabetes complication, there is a possibility for that to change.

-The explanations include increased rate of falls, diabetic complications, and higher insulin levels.
-In most studies of type 2 and also type 1 diabetes, the level of blood sugar control doesn’t link with risk of fracture or body mineral density.
+The explanations include an increased rate of falls, diabetic complications, and higher insulin levels.
+In most studies of type 2 and also type 1 diabetes, the level of blood sugar control doesn’t link with the risk of fracture or body mineral density.

 However, there is a need for more research in order to confirm this finding.
 One possibility which is currently under investigation is whether AGEs, i.e., advanced glycation end-products accumulate in the tissue of the bones and weaken it.

 AGEs are substances that form when the sugar reacts with the proteins inside a cell.